-Before jumping headfirst into your chosen career, it’s a good idea to take up contract (or temporary) jobs that are related to the profession.
-These experiences will introduce you to the true demands of the occupation and can help you decide if this is what you really want to do for the rest of your life on.
+Before jumping headfirst into your chosen career, it’s probably a good idea to take up contract (or temporary) jobs or internships that are related to the profession.
+These experiences will introduce you to the true demands of the occupation and can help you decide if this is what you really want to do for the rest of your life.

-Also, these jobs will give you relevant work experience, boosting your resume and making you more attractive to future employers.
-As a bonus, stepping into the industry (even as a contract staff) can grant you access to networks and contacts that could benefit your future career prospects.
+Also, these jobs will give you relevant work experience for your resume and make you a more attractive option to future employers.
+As a bonus, stepping into the industry (even as a contract staff) can help you open doors to networks and contacts that could benefit your future career prospects.

 Contact BGC Singapore to find out more about the relevant jobs you can undertake to find experience related to your dream career.
-Alternatively, click here for BGC Singapore’s job portal!
+Alternatively, try using BGC Singapore’s job portal!
 You’ll be sure to find something.

 Play Your Way to Soft Skills